PalmaAnd/Dungeons-and-Dragons-ToolBox/.github/ISSUE_TEMPLATE/docs.md

 ---
 name: Documentation
 about: Updating or adding new documentation
-title: 'docs: '
+title: "docs: "
 labels: docs
-assignees: ''
+assignees: ""
 ---